apache/felix-dev/healthcheck/README.md

 `temporarilyAvailableGracePeriodInMs` | Long | 60000ms (10min) | After this configured period, health checks continously reporting `TEMPORARILY_UNAVAILABLE` are automatically turned into status `CRITICAL`
 `autoLogging` | Boolean | false | If enabled, will automatically log entries of ResultLog (or FormattingResultLog resp.) using Log4j.
 The logging category used is the class instantiating ResultLog prefixed with 'healthchecks.', for instance 'healthchecks.com.mycorp.myplatform.mymodule.ModuleCheck'.
 The prefix allows for easy configuration of a log file containing all health check results.

 ### JMX access to health checks
-If the `org.apache.felix.hc.jmx` bundle is active, a JMX MBean is created for each `HealthCheck` which has the service property `hc.mbean.name` service property set.
-All health check MBeans are registered in the domain `org.apache.felix.healthcheck` with a type of `HealthCheck`.

-The MBean gives access to the `Result` and the log, as shown on the screenshot below.
+Health checks that define the service property `hc.mbean.name` will automatically get the JMX bean with that name, the domain `org.apache.felix.healthcheck` and with the type `HealthCheck` registered.
+The bean provides access to the `Result` (status, logs, etc.)

 ### Health Check Servlet
 The health check servlet allows to query the checks via http.
 It provides